All India Law Entrance Test LLM Entrance Exam Practice Questions:

 (d) D can plead novus actus interveniens.

-Chemical Private Limited, a company engaged in manufacturing of chemicals, stored toxic gas in tanks.
+Question: Chemical Private Limited, a company engaged in manufacturing of chemicals, stored toxic gas in tanks.
 Due to heavy and extraordinary rains, the tank collapsed and the gas leaked.
 Himanshu, who was within the Chemical Private Limited and Lakshya, who was away from the Chemical Private Limited sustained injuries.
 They sued Chemical Private Limited for damages.

 (a) Chemical Private Limited is not liable as gas leaked due to act of God.